dotlang/language/README.md

 void _() this.y=9;  //initialize code for static instance

 ```
 - You cannot assign values in `struct` section because it is not a place for code.
-You just define fields and possibly assign them to literals.
+You just define fields and possibly ref-assign them.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed internally.
 So the only valid combination that can come before `_` is `this._xxx` not `obj._xxx`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.